 So the question then becomes: What do you do in the face of inevitable unsatisfactoriness?
 This is where I think Dukkha Bias can have two opposing effects:

 - Dukkha Bias may tempt you into nihilism.
 Obsessing over the short-term negatives and knowing you will never be satisfied with your work can paralyse your creative efforts.
-The only way out, you might think, is to not pursue them at all.
+The only way out, you might think, is not to pursue them at all.

 - The alternative is to play the long game, establish a long-term goal and shift your focus towards it: a mission, a purpose, a guiding star if you will.
 It’s going to move considerably less.
 Does your short-term dukkha interfere with you achieving this goal?
 If not, you can safely wave it hello and farewell as it passes by.
 If it does, it’s not a short-term unsatisfactoriness to begin with.
 It’s something that needs your attention.